 UNHCR works to strengthen access to tertiary education through supporting scholarship programmes:

-- DAFI Scholarship – The Albert Einstein German Academic Refugee Initiative – funded by the German Government and private donors to cover bachelor’s level, is announced by July to September of each year, following Tawiji exams.
-WILL BE ANNOUNCED WHEN OPEN
+- DAFI Scholarship – The Albert Einstein German Academic Refugee Initiative – funded by the German Government and the Said and Asfari foundations, to cover bachelor’s level.
+WILL BE ANNOUNCED WHEN OPEN.

 2. Al Ghurair Young Thinkers Program (YTP):